RobKraft/KansasCityUserGroups/ActivityIdeas.md

 * Have several people spend five or ten minutes each sharing tips and trips.
 This is often called Lightning talks.
 * Help a member solve a problem.
 A member presents a problem they have and asks for suggestions for resolution.
 * Share web sites, tools, and books that are good resources.
+* Have attendees share horror stories.
+* Create a study group for an exam related to a product or certification.
+* Create a book review group.
+* Q&A about challenges and solutions for working from home.
 * Quick One on Ones.
 Have attendees pair up and learn about each other.
 Only allow five minutes to ask and share.
 Possibly provide specific questions.
 The have everyone shift to a new pair and do the same with someone else.
 Similar to speed-dating.
 * Have a vendor provide a demo of their product.
 * Have a member provide a review of a product.
 Pros and cons.